cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES-GALILEO ON-BOARD OPERATION SUPPORT-EN.md

 # Project implementation

 The project objectives are as follows:
-* Support to the CNES OP sub-directorate for the preparation and monitoring of LEOP operations for satellites in the Galileo constellation
+* Support to the CNES OP sub-directorate for the preparation and monitoring of leop operations of satellites of the Galileo Constellation

 The processes for carrying out the project are:
 * Support